OHDSI/DataQualityDashboard/extras/edit_thresholds/README.md

 This script can be used to edit selected thresholds in a DQD result.
 This of course assumes that you have run the DQD, observed it, and have a list of checks for which you would like a different threshold.

 ## About the thresholds
 There are 20 different checks.
 The thresholds for these checks are recorded in one of 3 files: `Table`, `Field` or `Concept` level.
-This script is valid for all files, editing one at a time.
+This script is valid for editing the three of them simultaneously.
 For more information about the checks and their thresholds, visit: https://ohdsi.github.io/DataQualityDashboard/articles/CheckTypeDescriptions.html

 ## About this script